perses/perses/ui/ui-guidelines.md

 ### Visual testing

 - Visualization-heavy components (e.g. charts using `canvas`) should have visual tests using [Happo](https://happo.io/).
-- Visual tests can be generated during the execution of an end-to-end test with Playwright or by creating stories in Storybook.
-See the [e2e](./e2e) and [storybook](./storybook) readmes for additional guidance.
+- Visual tests can be generated during the execution of an end-to-end test with Playwright.

 ## Documentation